elvisprime/AWS-S3-Static-Website-Project/README.md

  <img src="Documentation/Images/ACLenabled.png" width="600" height="186">

  ## Step 2: Upload Website Content to your Bucket
-    * Upload the `index.html` file along with the extracted folder contents to the S3 bucket.
+   * Upload the index.html files along with the extracted folder contents to the S3 Bucket.
    * Make sure the original folder structure is maintained during the upload to ensure the website functions correctly.